0zean/0zean/README.md

 ---

-### :man_technologist: About Me :
+### 💾 About :

-I am a Machine Learning Engineer 🖥️

-- :telescope: MLE working in search & recommendation.
+- :telescope: MLE in search engineering

-- :seedling: Exploring the intersection of machine learning and DSP.

-- :zap: Interested in quantitative finance.
+- :zap: Interested in quantitative finance and DSP

 - :mailbox: How to reach me: [email](mailto:pd1138@protonmail.com)